|Sir Matt Busby the1968 European Cup|

 George Best was considered to be one of the greatest players ever played the game.
 He was voted #19 as the greatest European player by the UEFA Jublilee Poll.
 He was known for his "pop star" lifestyle.
 He was one of the "United's Trinity" that helped Manchester United to their first (and also first ever for an English club) European Cup in 1968.
 He won the PWA PLayer of the Year award and the Ballon d'Or that year.

 |George Best with Matt Busby|

 LW: Albert Scanlon (England)

-Scanlan was one of the "Busby Babes" who survived the Munich air disaster of 1958.
-He Although he sustained severe injuries, he recovered and continued to play league football for Newcastle United, Lincoln City and Mansfield Town.
+Albert Scanlon was one of the "Busby Babes" who survived the Munich air disaster of 1958.
+Although he sustained severe injuries, he recovered and returned to the field the following season.
+In 1960, he left Manchester United and continued to play league football for Newcastle United, Lincoln City and Mansfield Town.